lane-cv/Ship_model/README.md

 This is a brushless motor driven remote control ship model made by stm32 during my undergraduate study.
 Updating... \
 ![image](https://github.com/lane-cv/ship_model/blob/master/show.gif)
 # 0. Statement
-This is a volunteer work, there's no profit involved.
+This is a volunteer work and there's no profit involved.

 # 1. Requirements